commial/experiments/windows-defender/ASR/README.md

 local l_0_1 = (mp.get_contextdata)(mp.CONTEXT_DATA_FILENAME)
 ```

-A list of extension is then prepared.
-This is the list of extension considered as "executable content", which will be refused.
+A list of extensions is then prepared.
+This is the list of extensions considered as "executable content", which will be refused.

 ### Expected behavior

 For instance, we can test that rule using the demo [ASR test tool](https://demo.wd.microsoft.com/Page/ASR2).

-First, we enabled the rule:
+First, we enable the rule:
 ![](img/rule_enable_3B.png)

 Then we run the test scenario: